3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: The symmetric 3HDM

 which gives

-Given that both $M_u M_u^\dagger$ and $M_d M_d^\dagger$ are diagonal, the CKM matrix in this limit is the identity matrix (a reasonable leading order approximation).
+Given that both $M_u M_u^\dagger$ and $M_d M_d^\dagger$ are diagonal, the CKM matrix in this limit is the identity matrix.
+For this phenomenological study we consider this as a reasonable leading order approximation.

-The extension to the charged lepton sector is likewise simple, where we choose to take the $SU(2)$ doublet $L$ as a triplet so that the RH charged leptons are singlets.
-The charged lepton masses can easily be obtained to be diagonal in this basis, e.g. with $e^c_1, e^c_2, e^c_3$ respectively transforming as $\Delta(27)$ singlets $1_{00}, 1_{02}, 1_{01}$:
+The extension to the charged lepton sector is likewise simple, where we choose to take the $SU(2)_L$ doublet $L$ as a triplet so that the RH charged leptons are singlets.
+The charged lepton masses can be easily obtained in this basis, e.g. with $e^c_1, e^c_2, e^c_3$ respectively transforming as $\Delta(27)$ singlets $1_{00}, 1_{02}, 1_{01}$

 corresponding to Yukawa matrices of the form (LR convention)